oresttokovenko/battery-tool/README.md

 # BatteryTool

 Need to kill your MacBook battery?
-Throw on an HDR YouTube video and run this program until you reached the desired Battery Health - 79%
+Throw on an HDR YouTube video and run this program until your desired Battery Health is reached.
+Simply keep your MacBook plugged in and run this program.
+It will automatically disable charging when the battery reaches or exceeds 95% and re-enable it once the charge drops to 5% or below.
+The tool continuously monitors and adjusts the charging state, forcing the battery to drain and cycle without needing any interaction from you.

-Note: This likely only works for MacBooks with Apple silicon
+Note: This tool has only been tested on Apple silicon Macbooks on MacOS 15

 # Usage